mikezackles/Bisect/README.md

 Misc
 ----

-bisect.vim uses the marks `s and `p internally to construct visual selections.
+bisect.vim uses the marks 's and 'p internally to construct visual selections.
 Modifying these values during a bisection will lead to undefined results.